ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aaa.md

 We tested some expandable sections in the sidebar, but these did not perform well with users.
 There is a general expectation that sidebar information should be presented as is, or take you to an internal or external link, rather than expanding or contracting within the sidebar.

 ![A screenshot of the highest level AAA UI showing good and bad placement](/attestations-style-guide/images/highest-requirements-webpage-placement-1.png "A screenshot of the highest level AAA UI showing good and bad placement")
+_A screenshot of the highest level AAA UI showing good and bad placement_

 Please open the following annotated UI full webpage examples in an image viewer of your choice.
 This image is large at 3.2MB and 10982x5000 pixel canvas.
 There is also a .pdf file.